focusaurus/peterlyons.com-zola/content/problog/2024-04-kipra-keyboard.md

 When I built the second keeb, I took photos throughout the process so I could create a detailed build guide.
 This is probably mostly going to be for me to reference, but if anyone else ends up ordering some PCBs, this will help them get it soldered up correctly.

-- Some custom text added in KiCAD
+## Some custom text added in KiCAD

-    -
-    - It's silly, but I am solidly at the place where having a PCB with silkscreen text I added in my hands still feels special and awesome.
+It's silly, but I am solidly at the place where having a PCB with silkscreen text I added in my hands still feels special and awesome.
+The charm will likely wear off in a few more builds, but I'm enjoying this moment.

 ## Thanks to my internet heros